flaviusb/Technocrat-RPG-Material/tarot.md

 - The Sun
 - Language: Greek

-The Ten of Torches - A dark skinned, dark haired woman with fingernails of flame.

 The Nemesis of Torches - A broken, bloody cross on a hilltop, an eclipse, bloody footprints leading to

 The Throne of Torches - An empty white marble throne in paradise.

-##Razors/Blades
+##Razors/Blades/Scourges/Torments
 - Thorns/Barbed Wire

-The Five of Razors - A Japanese woman in a business suit with a skirt surrounded by four men wearing business suits.
+The Five of Razors - Strike from Emptiness - A Japanese woman in a business suit with a skirt surrounded by four men wearing business suits.
 The men all have katanas raised in the initial position for overhead strikes.
 The woman has drawn her katana and bisected all four men.
 Her face is turned away.
 The men's faces are indistinct.

 ##Roses
 - Thorns/Barbed Wire